henrydaum/poker-monster/README.md

 # Poker Monster
-## *Strategy Card Game and AI Attempt* <mark>by Henry Daum with art by Charlotte Daum</mark>
+## *Strategy Card Game and AI Project* <mark>by Henry Daum with art by Charlotte Daum</mark>

 ---

-Although this website once hosted a web game, it is no longer live and redirects here — I took it down after realizing I’d spent literally countless hours building, breaking, and rebuilding it to no avail.
-Everything I learned about reinforcement learning (with PyTorch), tree search, Flask deployment, HTML web design, and game theory can be found here.
+Although this website once hosted a web game, it is no longer live and redirects here — I took it down after realizing I’d spent literally countless hours building, breaking, and rebuilding it.
+Everything I learned about reinforcement learning (with PyTorch), tree search, Flask deployment, HTML web design, and game theory with this project can be found here.
 I tried many different approaches that can be traced to different versions.
 Specifically, I tried:
 - minimax
 - Monte-Carlo tree search (MCTS)
 - alpha/beta pruning